by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 In the same way, opponents of the New Deal referred to Franklin Roosevelt as “Ruze-a-velt.”
 During the presidency of George Bush the Elder, his vice-president was Dan Quayle, and some of those who wanted to underscore his patrician origins and the supposed snobbery resulting therefrom sometimes referred to him by his given name, the snooty-sounding J. Danforth Quayle.

 This even goes on in international relations.
-The nation of Burma officially changed its name to Myanmar in 1989, but many governments – including that of the USA – and large news media still refer to it as “Burma” as a sign that they believe the government of Myanmar to be illegitimate.
+The nation of Burma officially changed its name to Myanmar in 1989, but many governments – including that of the USA – and large news media still call it “Burma” as a sign that they believe the government of Myanmar to be illegitimate.

 I have a friend who – consciously or unconsciously – mispronounces the last name of almost everyone he knows.
 I suspect this is an effort to gain some control over the others he believes have too much influence on his life – maybe more influence than he has.
 Some years ago a member of the Ohio governor’s cabinet dealt regularly with a Federal government official who had an unusual name, which the cabinet member deliberately mispronounced because he knew it unsettled the Federal official.
 Whether he was seeking to gain an edge in negotiations by distraction or got some inner satisfaction from controlling the other’s name cannot be known.